home / health / muscles joints / rheumatism

 At that time, physicians had a limited understanding of inflammation and bundled all painful disorders of muscles, bones, joints and soft tissues into one big box and labelled it rheumatism.

-With the advancement of medical knowledge over the past 50 years, we now know that ‘rheumatism’ covers a wide range of health conditions – from local inflammation of one specific joint or area of the body (such as a frozen shoulder) to more generalised conditions of joints and muscles such as rheumatoid arthritis as well as other conditions termed arthritis.
+With the advancement of medical knowledge over the past 50 years, we now know that ‘rheumatism’ covers a wide range of health conditions and symptoms – from local inflammation of one specific joint or area of the body (such as a knee pain or lower back pain) to more generalised conditions giving rise to pain in joints and muscles such as rheumatoid arthritis.

 These have been termed rheumatic diseases and today, doctors specialising in these conditions are known as rheumatologists.
-So, although the word rheumatism no longer has a specific medical meaning, its use will live on in hospital rheumatology departments all over the world.
+So, although the word rheumatism no longer has a specific medical meaning, its use lives on in hospital rheumatology departments all over the world.

 The rest of this page gives a brief description of rheumatic symptoms and rheumatic conditions.